hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 ## Step 3: Create a copilot from template

-1. From the Microsoft Copilot Studio Home page, Explore Agents and click Website Q&A Copilot.
+1. From the Microsoft Copilot Studio Homepage, Explore Agents and click Website Q&A Copilot.
 ![SelectQ&A](images/WebsiteQA.jpg)
-2. You will get redirected to an experience to further customize your copilot before creating.
-To ensure uniqueness and avoiding conflicts with others in this environment, only update the default Name by suffixing your Initial and Last Name to the end (e.g. *Website Q&A Copilot-hobruche*)
+2. Update the default Name by suffixing a unique name to the end (e.g. *Website Q&A Copilot-hobruche*)
 3. Click Create at the top right corner and wait a few minutes until the copilot is fully created noted by the Description and Instructions no longer showing Loading.
 ![Create Agent](images/Create.jpg)

 > [!Note]
 > Sometimes the Copilot creation takes a little bit longer and you get a message to wait for an email, normally it comes back as created after few minutes.
 Feel free to check the emails in [Outlook](https://outlook.office.com/), messages in [Teams](https://teams.microsoft.com/go#) (in the browser) and [Power Automate](https://make.powerautomate.com/) which we will use later.

-4. Test your copilot by clicking some of the prompts like "What can you tell me about Copilot Studio".
+4. Test your Copilot by clicking some of the prompts like "What can you tell me about Copilot Studio".
 ![First Question](images/FirstQuestion.jpg)
 5. Congrats, you just created and deployed your first generative AI Website Q&A copilot!